 Because of lower daily trading volumes, trading costs for small stocks are higher.
 Trading costs result from both direct commissions and the price movements caused by buying or selling shares.
+Investors are historically compensated to some degree with higher returns in exchange for less liquidity, however, past performance is no guarantee of future success.

-Value Investment Risk: Value stocks are stocks of publicly traded companies that tend to trade at a "value price" compared to a company's financials.
-These stocks may perform differently from the market.
-Following a value-oriented investment strategy may cause client portfolios to underperform equity investment strategies.
+Value Investment Risk.
+Value stocks may perform differently from the market as a whole and following value-oriented investment strategies may cause client portfolios to at times underperform equity funds that use other investment strategies.